 MSU Ordinances includes all of the ordinances (laws) passed by the Board of Trustees for MSU.
-Reference copies are available at residence hall reception desks and in the main library.
+Reference copies are available in the main library.
 Contact the Office of the Secretary to the Board of Trustees, 450 Administration Building, for information on how to obtain a copy.